Sidney Reilly

-Reilly disappeared in Soviet Russia in the mid-1920s, lured by Cheka's Operation Trust.
+Reilly disappeared in Soviet Russia in the mid-1920s, lured by the Cheka's Operation Trust.
 British diplomat and journalist R. H. Bruce Lockhart publicised his and Reilly's 1918 exploits to overthrow the Bolshevik regime in Lockhart's 1932 book Memoirs of a British Agent.
 This became an international best-seller and garnered global fame for Reilly.
 The memoirs retold the efforts by Reilly, Lockhart, and other conspirators to sabotage the Bolshevik revolution while still in its infancy.

 The world press made Reilly into a household name within five years of his execution by Soviet agents in 1925, lauding him as a peerless spy and recounting his many espionage adventures.
 Newspapers dubbed him "the greatest spy in history" and "the Scarlet Pimpernel of Red Russia".
 The London Evening Standard described his exploits in an illustrated serial in May 1931 headlined "Master Spy".
-Ian Fleming used him as a model for James Bond in his novels (set in the early Cold War).
+Ian Fleming used him as a model for James Bond in his novels set in the early Cold War.
 Reilly is considered to be "the dominating figure in the mythology of modern British espionage".

 Birth and youth

-The true details about Reilly's origin, identity, and exploits have eluded researchers and intelligence agencies for more than a century.
+The true details about Reilly's origin, identity, and exploits have eluded researchers and intelligence agencies for over a century.
 Reilly himself told several versions of his background to confuse and mislead investigators.
 At different times in his life, he claimed to be the son of an Irish merchant seaman, an Irish clergyman, and an aristocratic landowner connected to the court of Emperor Alexander III of Russia.
 According to a Soviet secret police dossier compiled in 1925, he was perhaps born Zigmund Markovich Rozenblum on 24 March 1874 in Odessa, a Black Sea port of Emperor Alexander II's Russian Empire.
-His father Markus was a doctor and shipping agent, according to this dossier, while his mother came from an impoverished noble family.
+According to this dossier, his father, Markus, was a doctor and shipping agent, while his mother came from an impoverished noble family.

 Other sources claim that Reilly was born Georgy Rosenblum in Odessa on 24 March 1873.
 In one account, his birth name is given as Salomon Rosenblum in Kherson Gubernia of the Russian Empire, the illegitimate son of Polina (or "Perla") and Dr. Mikhail Abramovich Rosenblum, the cousin of Reilly's father Grigory Rosenblum.
 There is also speculation that he was the son of a merchant marine captain and Polina.

-Yet another source states that he was born Sigmund Georgievich Rosenblum on 24 March 1874, the only son of Pauline and Gregory Rosenblum, a wealthy Polish-Jewish family with an estate at Bielsk in the Grodno Province of Imperial Russia.
+Yet another source states that he was born Sigmund Georgievich Rosenblum on 24 March 1874, the only son of Pauline and Gregory Rosenblum, a wealthy Polish-Jewish family with an estate at Bielsk in the Grodno Governorate of Imperial Russia.
 His father was known locally as George rather than Gregory, hence Sigmund's patronymic Georgievich.
 The family seems to have been well-connected in Polish nationalist circles through Pauline's intimate friendship with Ignacy Jan Paderewski, the Polish statesman who became Prime Minister of Poland and also Poland's foreign minister in 1919.